 -- THOMAS D. CLARK

-The definitive guide to historic sites on the Kentucky River published by the Jessamine County River Task Force.
+Your guide to historic sites on the river published by the Jessamine Co, River Task Force.